-- The County will look at Occupancy Tax and look into a Siler City Community Center and/or possibilities at Southwest park - Look at Arts and Cultural Resources and what surrounding communities are doing to fund the arts - Look at how we have connection to school arts programs and general arts support, not just funding the Arts Council but arts as a whole and bring all of this information back to the BOC at the January retreat - Look into Intergovernmental liaison position and look at New Hanover County for an example
+- The County would look at Occupancy Tax and look into a Siler City Community Center and/or possibilities at Southwest Park. - The County would look at Arts and Cultural Resources and what surrounding communities were doing to fund the arts. - The County would look at how the County had connection to school arts programs and general arts support, not just funding the Arts Council but arts as a whole and bring all of this information back to the Board of Commissioners at the January retreat. - The County would look into Intergovernmental liaison position and look at New Hanover County as an example.